godaddy/madmimi-wp/readme.txt

 == Changelog ==

 = @NEXT =
-* New: jQuery UI is now enqueued locally and not via a CDN.
+* New: Reference to jQuery UI has been removed.
-* Fix: Resolve 'Mixed Content' warning when using on sites with SSL enabled.
+* Fix: Resolved 'Mixed Content' warning when using on sites with SSL enabled.
 * Fix: Various code improvements.
+* Tweak: Styles updated for MadMimi fancy fields.

 = 1.5.1 =
 * Fixed shortcode display.